 However, the way it is currently being used is only scratching the surface of its potential, particularly for public services.
 Today’s strategy for public service computing is based on business software.
 A revolutionary alternative, using community software, enables far more democratic, effective and efficient solutions to be delivered.
-The choice facing governments is illustrated in the video and bullet points below.
+The choice facing governments is illustrated in the video below.

 1. Computing comprises of two major components, the hardware platform, a general purpose technology, and application software, the value-adding component.

 2. The Web changed the hardware platform from the computer to today’s ubiquitous computing network.

 3. Before the Internet, business software added value by enabling supply-side automation within organisations, e.g. payroll.

 4. The Internet has since been used to add value to business software by passing data using messaging hubs, and then the Web enabled more value to be added through Web front-ends.

 5. Crucially, the Web also enabled community software, adding value by enabling geographically dispersed communities designed around the demand-side, e.g. eBay and Uber.